 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Acts as the first contact person for all wheelchair modifications at the Center
+• Acts as the first contact person for all wheelchair modifications

 • Monitors the wheelchair hotline daily for all facility wheelchair concerns